codepo8/logo-o-matic/contributing.md

 $php -S localhost:8080
 ```

+* If you are versed in Git, add the image to the `incoming` folder and create a pull request/file an issue.
-* Patience is a virtue, I won't be able to add them all the time, best would be to create an issue here so I know when new stuff comes up.
+* Patience is a virtue, I won't be able to add them all the time.